Marken-Foo/variants-site/content/post/xq-glossary.md

 : A highly mobile and powerful piece, worth about twice of a single cannon or horse.
 Moves identically to the rook in western chess.

 **Central chariot** （中车/车正）
 : In the endgame, a chariot on the central file.
 It prevents the *sunken moon* mate, and more generally it is a good principle to occupy the central file with king and rook where possible.
-Proverbs such as *"there is no sunken moon against a well-played chariot"* and *"there is no losing while the chariot stays in the centre"* highlight this.
+Proverbs such as *"there is no sunken moon against a central chariot"* and *"there is no losing while the chariot stays in the centre"* highlight this.

 **Active chariot / bright chariot** （通头车/高车/明车）
 : Refers to an actively-placed chariot, unblocked by its own pieces or enemy pieces.